Hollow structural section

 A hollow structural section (HSS) is a type of metal profile with a hollow cross section.
-The term is used predominantly in the United States, or other countries which follow US construction or engineering terminology.
+These profiles can be circular, square, or rectangular sections, although other shapes such as elliptical are also available.

-HSS members can be circular, square, or rectangular sections, although other shapes such as elliptical are also available.
-HSS is only composed of structural steel per code.
+In Europe, or other countries which follow EN 10210 or EN 10219 standards, the term HSS is not used.
+Rather, the three basic shapes are referenced as CHS, SHS, and RHS, being circular, square, and rectangular hollow sections.
+As an example, CHS 200 x 10 would be a Circular Hollow Section with an outer diameter of 200 mm and a wall thickness of 10 mm.